openshift/assisted-service/docs/enhancements/4-nodes-cluster-deployment.md

 # Summary

-**Note:** Throughout this enhancement, a 4-nodes cluster refers to a 3 schedulable masters and 1 worker.
+**Note:** Throughout this enhancement, a 4-nodes cluster refers to a 3 schedulable masters and 1 worker cluster.

 There are cases where customers may just have 4 nodes available and no chance to add more.
 This was one of the cases in the ZTP for Factory Workflow where it was required to deploy a cluster in an